LocalPro — Verified US Local Service Provider Data

 Does the description clearly state what the tool does and how it differs from similar tools?

-States 'Get a detailed summary of a specific verified service provider.'
-Clearly specifies verb (get) and resource (summary of provider), and the examples distinguish it from sibling tools like search_providers and list_* tools.
+The description clearly states the tool's function: 'Get a detailed summary of a specific verified service provider.'
+The verb 'Get' and resource are precise, and it distinctly differentiates from sibling tools like search_providers by emphasizing 'specific' vs. searching.
+It also enumerates what is returned, removing ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.